 Treat yourself to whatever it is that you may want.
 Treating yourself literally means that you find some activity or thing for you.
 Below are a few examples:

 - For parents: Mothers and fathers you may find that treating yourself means a mini-vacation without the kids.
 Drop your babies off at a relatives or local daycare for a few hours.
 Go out to a local Starbucks or even a day-spa.
 When you are there, please do not think about your child.
 They are okay.

 - For 9-5 workers: Use one of those PTO days you have been saving.
-Or after work do something that you desire to do but are typically “too busy for”.
+Or after work do something that you desire to do but are typical “too busy for”.
 The options are endless.
-I really want you find something that will bring a smile and sense of relief to your face.
+I really want you to find something that will bring a smile and a sense of relief to your face.

-- Kids-Tweens- Teens: Give yourself a break from the school work.
+- Kids-Tweens- Teens: Give yourself a break from schoolwork.
 Treat yourself to an hour of video game time or a delicious bowl of ice cream.

 cover images by olu eletu and breather